 However, the reef can only be approached in good weather, because the reef top is only just under water and therefore a big wave can easily build up.
 When this is the case, entry and exit becomes difficult or even impossible.

-This reef is the most northeasterly from the central area of St.John.
-It is a steep wall reef that lies between 0 and 4m under water, depending on the time of year.
+This reef is the most northeastern of the central area of St.John's.
+It is a steep wall reef that lies between 0 and 4m under water, depending on the season.
 The reef edge is riddled with grooves, notches and overhangs everywhere.
 Everywhere you can see beautiful and abundant growth of soft and hard corals as well as very large gorgonians and black corals.
-Besides the big fan corals you can surely see the favorite of all divers, the longnose hawkfish .
+Besides the big fan corals you can surely see the favorite of all divers, the longnose hawkfish.

 In width Habili Ali measures 20 to 25m from north to south, in length from east to west 150 to 200m.
 In the south it slopes 10 to 15m and then turns into a narrow plateau.
 The east and west sides drop well over 40m.

-Unfortunately, the reef can not always be approached, because the roof is so close under water, that even with a small outer wave quite decent crashers can form.
+Unfortunately, the reef can not always be approached, because the reef top is so close to the water that even with a small outer wave quite decent breakers can form.

-Since Habili Ali is an outer reef, the current can range from weak to very strong and comes from all directions.
-A current test is therefore mandatory.
+Since Habili Ali is an outer reef, the current can be from weak to very strong and come from all directions.
+A current test is therefore essential.